SanthoshKumarAG/SanthoshKumarAG/README.md

 - 👋 Hi, I’m @SanthoshKumarAG
 - 👀 I’m interested in security operations, SOC, SIEM, cybersecurity, log analysis and incident response.
 - 🌱 I’m currently learning ...
 AI.
-- 💞️ I’m looking to collaborate on building AI agents and brainstroming new ideas.
+- 💞️ I’m looking to collaborate on building AI agents, buiding websites and brainstroming new ideas.

 <!---
 SanthoshKumarAG/SanthoshKumarAG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.